Skip to content

 AAdvantage earns miles based on ticket price.
 Miles average approximately 1.3 cents each.
 Elite tiers (Gold, Platinum, Platinum Pro, Executive Platinum, ConciergeKey) unlock complimentary upgrades, preferred seating, and lounge access.
 Oneworld alliance membership means miles earn and burn across 14-plus partner airlines worldwide.
 Note: as of December 2025, Basic Economy tickets no longer earn AAdvantage miles or Loyalty Points.

-Free Spirit earns points on flights and purchases.
-Points average approximately 1.0 to 1.1 cents each.
-Silver status (2,000 SQPs or 15 segments) unlocks a free carry-on and priority boarding.
-Gold adds a free checked bag, shortcut boarding, and free seat selection.
-Status can be purchased for 79 to 399 dollars.
-Points redeemable only on Spirit flights.
-Bilt Rewards is the only transfer partner (1:1 ratio, added December 2025).
+Free Spirit earned points on flights and purchases.
+Points averaged approximately 1.0 to 1.1 cents each.
+Silver status (2,000 SQPs or 15 segments) unlocked a free carry-on and priority boarding.
+Gold added a free checked bag, shortcut boarding, and free seat selection.
+Status could be purchased for 79 to 399 dollars.
+Points were redeemable only on Spirit flights.
+Bilt Rewards was the only transfer partner (1:1 ratio, added December 2025).

 For frequent travelers seeking upgrades, lounge access, and global partner earning, AAdvantage provides dramatically more value.
-Free Spirit Silver’s carry-on perk is useful for frequent Spirit flyers, partially offsetting the airline’s fee structure.
+While Spirit operated, Free Spirit Silver’s carry-on perk was useful for frequent Spirit flyers, partially offsetting the airline’s fee structure.

 What happened to Spirit’s bankruptcy?